 And it’s freed up so much time.

 I’ve used that time to grow my business.
 To pitch for clients.
 Or write blog posts.

-Do you find meal planning helps you devote more time to writing?
+Do you find meal planning helps you devote more time to your business?

 What’s your favorite method of meal planning?
 I’d love to have you share your tips in the comments section.

 PS: Do you need help meal planning?
 Check out the content upgrade available on this post.
 You’ll get a copy of my annual meal plan planner.